ualehosaini/Aqua.StringHelpers/README.md

 2. Software dependencies
 3. Latest releases
 4. API references

+# Features and Methods
+## IsNullOrEmpty
+IsNullOrEmpty is an extension method, equivalent for the traditional `string.IsNullOrEmpty()` static methods.
+Returns true if the string examined is null or empty, otherwise returns false.

+`
+string s = “”;
+bool result = s.IsNullOrEmpty()  // result = true
+`

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.